cssmh/gadxtreme-client/README.md

 ## Upcoming Features

-- **Stripe Integration:** Full payment support using Stripe.js for secure transactions.
 - **Product Reviews & Ratings:** Users can leave reviews and ratings for purchased gadgets.
 - **Wishlist Feature:** Save products for later with a wishlist functionality.
 - **Advanced Admin Analytics:** Detailed sales, user, and product analytics for admins.
-- **SSLCommerz Enhancements:** Continued optimization of the SSLCommerz payment gateway.

 ## SSLCommerz Integration